 Habitat and Nesting

 Grackles are common in many kinds of open or semi-open country, including farmland, towns, groves and along waterways.
 They often forage for food in farm fields, pastures, suburban lawns, cattle feedlots, and marshes.
 Nests are well hidden among branches of dense trees (especially conifers) or shrubs near water or close to open areas, as in groves, woodland edges, and parks.
 Built by the female, nests are bulky and made of weeds, grass, and twigs, usually with some mud added.
 The inside is lined with fine grass.
 The birds typically nest in small colonies of 10-30 pairs, but sometimes 100 or more.

 Mating & Life Cycle

-In early spring, courtship begins when the male fluffs out body feathers, partly spreads wings and tail, and gives short scraping song.
+In early spring, courtship begins when the male fluffs out body feathers, partly spread wings and tail and give short scraping songs.